chen-gz/chen-gz.github.io/content/landau2/_index.md

-# The Classical Theory of Fields
+---
+type: docs

-This repository contains a digitized version of "The Classical Theory of Fields" by Landau and Lifshitz.
+title: "The Classical Theory of Fields"
+weight: 1
+---

 ## Table of Contents